TTT-2/ttt-command-to-chat/README.md

 Of course this can be combined with chat prints.
 Arguments after the command (`!commands 10 20`) will be simply passed to their respective command.
 In the given example `xgui 10 20` and `shopeditor 10 20` will be run.

 You might want to pre-define arguments for certain commands.
-To do this, split your command and arguments into an array of two strings.
+To do this, split your command and arguments into an array of strings.
 The following example will run `example 1 2 3`:

 ```json
 "commands": {